 This section touches on the human origins, history and destiny as well as human history in terms of evolution and the development of civilizations.
 It explores these questions from both physical and spiritual perspectives.

 A little publicized evidence is available for the existence of human civilizations going back well beyond the presently taught six thousand years or so.
 Ancient myths and records of various indigenous groups suggest that amazingly, those peoples of long ago understood what modern science is only just discovering.
 Another fascinating fact is the existence of time cycles and corresponding world ages punctuated by global cataclysms and starts of new civilizations.
 It appears that ancient civilizations going well beyond the five to six thousand years recorded in history books were greatly advanced in knowledge and technology.
 They were responsible of creating the megalithic structures on the earth such as the Egyptian pyramids, which may be much older than officially taught and believed.
-(These may be yet future topics.)
+(This is explored in Gregg Braden’s fascinating book Fractal Time.)

 We’ll start with human origins and destiny from a spiritual perspective.